 When you identify codes for specific kinds of incidents—fire, severe weather, medical, hazardous material, violence, etc.—you should assign a desired evacuation method.
 By calling a code, it can enable your leadership as well as others to know how to evacuate.

 Keep in mind there may be people with special needs in your facility at the time of an emergency.
 Special needs could include anything from hearing or visual impairment to physical limitations, and even to those who do not speak English.
 How will your warning systems (sound, light, overhead communication) and evacuation maps and routes affect them?

 How will your plan be affected when members of the leadership team are not in the building?
 Will those who are in the building know what to do and where to go?

 It’s a good idea to have a trained emergency services professional review your plan to help identify weaknesses, suggest improvements, and ensure compliance with recommended practices.

+Train and practice.
 Typically, your local fire, police, and emergency medical services organizations will help review your plan at no charge.
 Once you have developed a plan, you should review it, practice it with your staff and volunteers, and update it at least annually.